 Having previously served as a crew member the 2016 Journey of Hope, a cross-country version of the trek, Dailey returned as a cyclist for this year’s Gear Up Florida team.
 A rising senior, the Music Business major from West Monroe, Louisiana, contributed $2,545 in fundraising.
 Johnson, a rising senior and Elementary Education major from Denham Springs, Louisiana, raised $2,501 as a cyclist for the trek.

 Team members are selected through a rigorous application process, which included a one-thousand word essay and phone interview.
-Collectively, this year’s time raised $97,129, which will directly benefit people with disabilities through the many programs and grants offered by the Ability Experience.
+Collectively, this year’s team raised $97,129, which will directly benefit people with disabilities through the many programs and grants offered by the Ability Experience.

 Gear Up Florida’s programming is what makes this event so unique, with every event centered on the mission of the trek.
 Some days, team members will visit three different organizations that support people with disabilities.